CharlesGong12/Voice-Separation/README.md

 ### Configuration

-We use [Hydra][hydra] to control all the training configurations.
+I use [Hydra][hydra] to control all the training configurations.
 If you are not familiar with Hydra we recommend visiting the Hydra [website][hydra-web].
 Generally, Hydra is an open-source framework that simplifies the development of research applications by providing the ability to create a hierarchical configuration dynamically.

 The config file with all relevant arguments for training our model can be found under the `conf` folder.
-Notice, under the `conf` folder, the `dset` folder contains the configuration files for the different datasets.
+Notice, under the `conf` folder, the `dset` folder contains the configuration files for the different datasets that you maybe want to use.
 You should see a file named `config.yaml` with the relevant configuration for the debug sample set.

 You can pass options through the command line, for instance `python train.py lr=1e-4`.
-Please refer to [conf/config.yaml](conf/config.yaml) for a reference of the possible options.
-You can also directly edit the `config.yaml` file, although this is not recommended due to the way experiments are automatically named, as explained hereafter.
+Or you can also directly edit the `config.yaml` file, although this is not recommended due to the way experiments are automatically named, as explained hereafter.

 ### Checkpointing

 Each experiment will get a unique name based on the command line options you passed.
+Go to config.yaml and change the `Hydra config` field to the name you want to use for your experiment.
-Restarting the same command will reuse the existing folder and automatically start from a previous checkpoint if possible.
+Restarting the same command will *** reuse the existing folder and automatically start from a previous checkpoint *** if possible.
 In order to ignore previous checkpoints, you must pass the `restart=1` option.
-Note that options like `device`, `num_workers`, etc. have no influence on the experiment name.

 ### Setting up a new dataset